-(1) On March 29, 2023, the Company completed the sale of La Guitarra to Sierra Madre Gold and Silver Ltd. As such, the asset is no longer classified as held- for-sale, with the assets and liabilities derecognized after disposition.
+(1) On March 29, 2023, the Company completed the sale of La Guitarra to Sierra Madre Gold and Silver Ltd. As such, the assets and liabilities were derecognized after disposition.

 (2) On August 14, 2023, the Company completed the sale of La Parrilla to Silver Storm Mining Ltd. (formerly Golden Tag Resources Ltd.).
-As such, the asset is no longer classified as held-for-sale, with the asset derecognized after disposition.
+As such, the assets and liabilities were derecognized after disposition.